Hamish & Andy (podcast)

-Hamish & Andy is a weekly podcast hosted by Australian comedy duo Hamish & Andy, with Jack Post joining Blake and Lee as a co-host.
+Hamish & Andy is a weekly podcast hosted by Australian comedy duo Hamish & Andy, with Jack Post joining Hamish Blake and Andy Lee as a co-host.
 The first episode was released on 1 March 2018 after the duo's retirement from live radio broadcasting in 2017.
 In a format similar to that of their previous radio shows of the same name, each episode runs for about 45 minutes with four to five segments.
-As of 2023, the podcast has run for five seasons, with 40 episodes published annually.
+As of October 2023, the podcast is into its sixth season, with 40 episodes published annually.

-The show has consistently rated as one of Australia's most downloaded programmes, and it has been the number-one comedy podcast in the country for five years straight as of the end of 2022.
+The show has consistently rated as one of Australia's most downloaded programmes, and it was ranked the number-one comedy podcast in the country for five years straight as of the end of 2022.
+Hamish & Andy averages about one million monthly listeners as of July 2023.

 Background

 In 2016, the duo announced that 2017 would be their final year on radio.
-Their final radio show was broadcast live from Margaret Court Arena on 1 December 2017 for their Coolboys and the Frontman Private Jet Tour.
+Their final radio show was broadcast live from Margaret Court Arena on 1 December 2017 for their Cool Boys and the Frontman Private Jet Tour.
 Their final radio episodes from 2017 received an estimated 30 million podcast downloads.
 In 2018, Hamish & Andy announced they would be returning with a weekly podcast on 1 March.

-Release
+Release and ratings

 Annually, 40 episodes are released every Thursday.
-Typically from early December to late February, the podcast goes on hiatus, with the duo jokingly referring to the break as "government mandated".
-Episodes are released on major podcast platforms as well as Southern Cross Austereo's online platform Listnr.
+Typically from December to late February (or "March Eve"), the podcast goes on hiatus, with the duo jokingly referring to it as a "government-mandated break".

+Episodes are released on major podcast platforms as well as Southern Cross Austereo's online platform LiSTNR.
 In 2022, Hamish & Andy announced a partnership with Apple Podcasts, granting access to a complete archive of all the duo's radio shows since 2006 via a monthly subscription.

+Hamish & Andy consistently rates as one of Australia's most-downloaded podcasts, and is often ranked number one on the Triton Digital Podcast Ranker.
+In 2021, the show had 18.4 million Australian downloads.
+It was the second-most popular show in Australia in 2022, averaging 856,311 monthly listeners.
+In 2023, the show's national audience was reported to be about one million.